jack0002/battleShipGGAC/README.md

-# Domotic management application based on Java and Arduino
+# BattleShip GGCA Game
 ## Description
-This project's purpose is to create a management software for home-automation.
-A Java graphical interface allow the user to change house's settings.
-The house simulation will be done with an Arduino board.
+This project's purpose is to create a battleship game with one server who handles one or more match with 2 clients.
+It is implemented in java using com.sun.net.HttpServer and the HttpClient Apache's project.